Geosciences 306 Mineralogy - Fall 2007

 Course prerequisites:

-Successful completion of a first semester college chemistry course, e.g. CHEM 103A, or it's equivalent.
+Successful completion of a first semester college chemistry course, e.g. CHEM 103A, or its equivalent.

 Objectives: